omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 We utilize the `read_csv()` function to import the contents of the CSV file into a data frame.
 The data frame is the central concept of Pandas.
-We'll continue to work with this data frame throughout the whole tutorial.
+We will continue to work with this data frame throughout the whole tutorial.

 ```{.python .input}